Alluxio/alluxio/README.md

   [HDFS-Compatible file system API](https://docs.alluxio.io/os/user/stable/en/api/FS-API.html#hadoop-compatible-java-client).
 - Artifact `alluxio-shaded-client`, available in Alluxio 2.0.1 or later, includes both above clients and all their dependencies but in a shaded form to prevent conflicts.
-This client jar is self-contained but its size is also much bigger than the other two.
-This artifact is recommended generally for a project to depend on Alluxio.
+This client jar is self-contained but the size is also much larger than the other two.
+This artifact is recommended generally for a project to use Alluxio client.

-Here are examples to declare the dependecies on  `alluxio-shaded-client` using Maven or SBT as an example.
+Here are examples to declare the dependecies on  `alluxio-shaded-client` using Maven or SBT:

 - Apache Maven
   ```xml